tjturnage/wdss2/README.md

 wdss_create_netcdfs.py
 ---------------------
-Constructs commands to be passed to wdss-ii so it can generate netcdfs from radar files.
+Constructs commands that are passed to wdss-ii so it can generate netcdfs from WSR-88D level 2 archive radar files.
-Creating netcdfs is usually only a one time deal for each case, unless of course it's later determined that additional radar data files are desired.
+Creating netcdfs is usually only a one time deal for each case, unless of course you later decide you want to process additional radar data.

 wdss_stage_files.py
 ---------------------